The Big Picture On The Risks of Real Estate Investment:

 Granted, rents rarely fall, even in recessions and real estate bubbles.
 But they can stagnate, as many real estate experts fear happening in 2024.

-Stagnating rents don’t just mean steady-but-unimproving cash flow.
-They mean shrinking or even negative cash flow, because expenses don’t dip.
+Stagnating rents don’t just mean steady but unimproved cash flow.
+They mean shrinking or even negative cash flow because expenses don’t dip.
 Costs like landlord insurance, property taxes, and labor all keep rising.

-That not only makes the property unappealing to hold long-term, but also harder to sell.
-Lower net rental income reduces the value of the property, potentially leaving the property unprofitable to either keep or sell.
+That not only makes the property unappealing to hold long-term but also makes it harder to sell.
+Lower net rental income reduces the value of the property, potentially making it unprofitable to either keep or sell.

 (article continues below)